You can work with your school’s SSD coordinator to request accommodations for taking your AP Exams.

 To submit a request without your school’s involvement, download a paper form from the SSD website.

-Gather documentation, if requested.
+Provide documentation, if requested.

 The online system will alert your SSD coordinator to what documentation is needed to process your request, if any.

-Monitor your status.
+Confirm your status.

 Your SSD coordinator will alert you when your request is approved.